blumixid/docs/admin/orgs_spaces.md

 # Managing organizations and spaces
 {: #orgsspacesusers}
-Last updated: 16 August 2016
+Last updated: 5 September 2016
 {: .last-updated}

 As an account owner, you can manage your organizations by going to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) &gt; **Manage Organizations** page.
 Organization managers can also use the Manage Organizations page to manage any organizations where they are set as the manager.